 When two galaxy clusters collide:

-- Stars (also primarily interacting gravitationally) pass through largely unimpeded
+• Stars (also primarily interacting gravitationally at these separations) pass through largely unimpeded

-Using X-ray observations (detecting the hot visible gas) and gravitational lensing maps (detecting total mass), astronomers can compare where the visible gas is versus where the total mass is.
+Using X-ray observations from the Chandra Space Telescope (detecting the hot visible gas) and gravitational lensing maps (detecting total mass regardless of its luminosity), astronomers compared where the visible gas was versus where the total mass was.

-This is direct visual evidence that most of the cluster's mass is non-baryonic and non-interacting — dark matter.
+This is direct visual evidence that most of the cluster's mass is non-baryonic and non-interacting -- dark matter.
+It is extremely difficult to explain with modified gravity theories, which predict that the gravitational lensing signal should follow the visible gas.

 3. Large-Scale Structure Formation

-Computer simulations of the universe's evolution from the tiny CMB fluctuations to the present-day cosmic web — the filaments, voids, and clusters of galaxies — can only match observations when dark matter is included.
+Computer simulations of the universe's evolution from the tiny CMB fluctuations to the present-day cosmic web -- the filaments, voids, and clusters of galaxies spanning hundreds of millions of light-years -- can only match observations when dark matter is included.

 The Evidence for Dark Energy